Student Handbook

 Music

 Through active participation (journaling, listening, singing, recorder, and classroom instrument playing), students will learn the basic fundamentals of music theory as well as music history.
-This is a participation class; therefore, students need to be prepared each time they come to music.
+This is a participation class, therefore, students need to be prepared each time they come to music.
 General music supplies are needed by the second class of the school year.
-Students will need a pencil, a two-pocket purple folder with lined paper, and a recorder (may be purchased at Twin Village Music, 716-683-4879).
-Only 4th and 5th grade general music classes will need a recorder.
-The recorder that was used in 3rd-grade general music can be used in 4th and 5th-grade general music.
+Students will need a pencil, two-pocket purple folder with lined paper and a recorder (may be purchased at Twin Village Music, 683-4879).
+Only 4th and 5th Grade General Music classes will need a recorder.
+The recorder that was used in 3rd Grade General Music can be used in 4th and 5th Grade General Music.

 Drop Procedure/Drop In